Criteria by type of participant

 Implement at least three of the following six criteria

-3.2 Carry out a characterization to benchmark the status of aquatic ecosystems in the immediate zone of influence.
+3.2 Carry out a characterization to benchmark the status of aquatic ecosystems in the participant’s immediate zone of influence.

-Note: See phase II of annex X-A for guidelines.
+Note: See phase II of annex 8-A.

 3.3 Support government authorities with their response plan to eradicate or reduce the risks of introducing and spreading aquatic invasive species (e.g., facilitate access, help implement response plan measures).